Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 - No regular evaluation of the cost of goods sold ratio

-These factors add up to significant losses in earnings over the course of the year—and can usually be easily avoided.
+Over the course of a year, these factors add up to significant losses in revenue—and can usually be easily avoided.

 Digitization as the key to gross profit control